 Step 3: Two Factor Authentication

 Two factor authentication is used to strengthen security to prevent unauthorized Users from gaining access to the data.
-Checking the “Two Factor Enabled” setting will add a layer of security when an Inventory Executive is adding a new Inventory User.
-So if the User signs in using a different IP address or different laptop than the one used at work for example, he will be asked to provide evidence that he is the same User.
+To activate it, users need only Check the “Two Factor Enabled” setting.
+This will add a layer of security when an Inventory Executive is adding a new Inventory User.
+This triggers required verification if the User signs in using a different IP address or different laptop.
+The user will be asked to provide evidence that he is the same user.

 Step 4: Assigning Users to Accounts

 Assigning Inventory Users to one or multiple sites is an important step in the process.
 Users can be granted access to one site or to all sites.
-So a regional manager can have Admin access to the sites granted by the high-level Inventory User.
+For example, a regional manager in your organization can have Admin access to the sites granted by the high-level Inventory User.

 Step 5: Adding Contact Info

-For Users Management purposes, the Inventory Executive can add the below:
+For Users Management purposes, the Inventory Executive can add the details below: